ltsaprounis/python-project-template/README.md

 ## .gitignore
 The title is pretty self explanatory.

 .gitignore is a file where you can add files and directories that you want git to ignore.
 The [.gitignore](.gitignore) in this template has the typical content.
-e.g. .venv, the directory that contains the python virtual environment, should not be push to github and is in .gitignore.
+For example .venv, the directory that contains the python virtual environment, should not be push to github and is in .gitignore.

 ## Github Actions
 From the official https://github.com/features/actions page: